Into the Mist

 I could park the car right there.

-She turned away from the wild wintry landscape and made her way back to the little center parlor.
+She turned away from the wild wintry landscape and went back to the little center parlor.

 She ran her fingers along the marble mantel and lightly touched a small glass bird, coated in decades of grime.
 She picked it up gingerly and rubbed the top of it until she could see the deep ruby red of it.
-Like the wine she’d had.
+Like the wine she had drunk.
 Like blood.

 She placed the bird back on the mantel and scrubbed her hands across her jeans.

-The furniture in here didn’t look too bad, if it were cleaned up a bit.
-And the fireplace was fairly large, which meant it would put out a good bit of warmth.
+The furniture in there didn’t look too bad.
+It just needed cleaning up a bit.
+And the fireplace was fairly large and would put out a good bit of warmth.
 With the surrounding forest, she should be able to find plenty of firewood.
 It wasn’t even below freezing at night yet.
-If nothing else, she could load her car up a few times with those smaller stacks of pre-cut firewood you see everywhere in the winter and supplement them with artificial logs.
+If nothing else, she could load her car up a few times with those smaller stacks of pre-cut firewood you see everywhere in the winter, or else buy artificial logs.
 They sold those by the boxful.

 She sat down in the nearest chair, a mustard-yellow wingback, ignoring the cloud of dust that puffed out, and trailed her hand across the faded fabric.

-She got up and went back to the larger parlor at the front of the house.
-There she took note of a candelabra sitting atop a dingy upright piano, still holding the nubs of burnt candles from long ago, as well as a few grimy lamps.
+She got up and walked to the larger parlor at the front of the house.
+There she took note of a few grimy lamps and a candelabra holding the nubs of burnt candles from long ago sitting atop a dingy upright piano.

 She stepped over to finger an arrangement of dried flowers under a broken glass dome, but the old petals crumbled at her touch.